CDLUC3/dmsp_backend_prototype/README.md

 ### Tests

 You MUST add unit tests if you added or modified a Model!
 To do so, find the corresponding file (or add a new one) in the `src/models/__tests_/` directory.
+We appreciate unit tests everywhere else too!

 Resolver tests are not yet particularly useful.
 We will be updating this to add these integration tests in the near future.

+To run the unit tests `npm run test`

+To run the functional tests `npm run mocha`

 ## Environment variables